-An SAD steam atomising desuperheater comprises an external shell, and has end connections which make it suitable for connecting directly into the steam pipework.
+The VTD venturi type desuperheater is an in-line mounted unit and has end connections which make it suitable for connecting directly into the steam pipework.
+The connections are either flanged or butt weld ends for welding into the pipeline by others.